ElectroBlocks/docs/docs/lessons/blink.md

 ## Code

-There are two main blocks of code you need to know about when programming the Arduino.
-The setup block and the loop block.
-The loop block will run over and over again.
-The setup block will only run once.
-The way it works the blocks at the top of the loop or setup block will execute first.

 ![example code](../assets/blink/code_view.png)

-The example above the send message block would run first then the wait block.

-### Loop Block
+In a real Arduino, the blocks inside the loop block will run on repeatedly until the Arduino loses power.
+The first blocks to run will be the ones on top.

 Notice the loop block has (runs x times) in it.
 That is how many times it will run on the virtual circuit.
-In the actual Arduino it runs forever.

 ## Steps